 - challenge unacceptable behaviour and report all allegations or suspicions of abuse to the Child Safety Officer

-Staff (including employees, consultants, contractors or volunteers) of the department must not:
+Staff of the department must not:

-- display violence behaviour towards a child
+- display violent or inappropriate behaviour towards a child or young person.

 - conduct a sexual relationship with a child or young person or indulge in any form of sexual contact with a child or young person

-- engage in open discussions of a mature nature in the presence of children
+- engage in open discussions of a mature nature in the presence of children and young people

 - use inappropriate, offensive, harassing, abusive, sexually provocative, demeaning, culturally inappropriate or discriminatory language when speaking with, or in the presence of, a child or young person